 The Reliability Panel should also have an appropriate degree of flexibility when determining the SRS, subject to meeting the SRAS Objective.
 The Commission considers that placing overly detailed requirements in the NER would reduce this flexibility and could impede the Panel's ability to consider or exclude whatever issues it considers relevant.

-For these reasons, the Commission's draft more preferable rule does not require specific definitions of economic costs and costs of supplying SRAS to be included in the SRS.
+For these reasons, the final rule does not require specific definitions of economic costs and costs of supplying SRAS to be included in the SRS